Soliden-96/collaborate/README.md

 ## Files overview

-Collaborate is the project's directory, which contains the main settings.py file.
+Collaborate is the project's directory, which contains the main settings.py file, I added asgi.py which provides setup for django-channels.

 The node_modules folder contains packages necessary for the frontend.